-You have the best chance at protecting your rights and interests if you act quickly upon being served with a domestic violence complaint and temporary restraining order.
+You have the best chance at protecting your rights and interests if you act quickly upon being served with a domestic violence complaint and a temporary restraining order.
 The court will have to hold a hearing before it can issue a final restraining order.
 In order to issue a FRO, a court will need to find that you have committed a predicate act of domestic violence, that there is a history of domestic violence between you and the plaintiff, and that a FRO is necessary for the plaintiff’s protection against you committing future acts of domestic violence.
 The issuance of a FRO can be challenged on any of these three bases.
-Krenar Camili, Esq. will use his years of courtroom experience to challenge the case against you and advocate against the issuance of a FRO.
+Krenar Camili, Esq. and Joseph Capo, Esq. will use their years of courtroom experience to challenge the case against you and advocate against the issuance of a FRO.

 Even if a court has already issued a FRO against you, you still have legal options.
 Camili & Capo, PA can file a petition to vacate an existing FRO, advocating a persuasive argument that can show the court that the order is no longer necessary for the plaintiff’s continued protection from domestic violence.

 If you are subject to a restraining order, our experienced New Jersey restraining order lawyers from Camili & Capo, PA can advise you as to your rights and obligations under the order so that you avoid a violation that may subject you to criminal penalties.